usma-eecs/GraySim/README.md

 # GraySim
-This repository contains the GraySim OS scheduling simulation.
+This repository will contain the GraySim OS scheduling simulation.
+It will be released during CCSC-NE in April of 2024.